Martin Luther King Jr. Week

 Building the Beloved Community

-Our annual MLK Week will take place January 17 - 22, 2022.
-We will once again begin the semester with a celebration of Dr. Martin Luther King Jr. and the legacy of the Civil Rights Movement.
+Our annual MLK Week took place January 17 - 22, 2022.
+We once again began the spring semester with a celebration of Dr. Martin Luther King Jr. and the legacy of the Civil Rights Movement.

-The week will include our Day of Service, Lightning Talks, Film Screening, and other activities.
-Around the campus, we will prominently display the words of great African American artists, thinkers, writers, activists, performers, and others from the nineteenth century to the present; all quotes were suggested by members of the community.
+The week included our Day of Service, Lightning Talks, Film Screening, and other activities.
+Around the campus, were prominently displayed words of great African American artists, thinkers, writers, activists, performers, and others from the nineteenth century to the present; all quotes were suggested by members of the community.

-A number of events will take place virtually, and on campus.
-Activities will include a series of lightning talks; film screenings; discussions; and plans for the future.
-We hope you will join us in our efforts to honor Dr. King, the legacy of the Civil Rights Movement, and the future of inclusion and equity at Ursinus.
+A number of events took place virtually, and on campus.
+Activities included a series of lightning talks; film screenings; discussions; and plans for the future.
+Many joined us in our efforts to honor Dr. King, the legacy of the Civil Rights Movement, and the future of inclusion and equity at Ursinus.

 Disability Fast-Forward: What we’ve learned from Dr. King, Civil Rights, and the Disability Rights Movement